mostafa/xk6-kafka/README.md

 > [!NOTE]
 > `SCHEMA_TYPE_PROTOBUF` remains exported for the planned v2 Schema Registry API, but Protobuf Schema Registry serdes are not implemented in `v2.0.0`.
 The supported Schema Registry formats in `v2.0.0` are Avro and JSON, and the Protobuf serde path is planned for `v2.1`.

+> [!WARNING]
+> The v2 API is going to take over the v1 API in the future.
+So, please migrate to the v2 API as soon as possible, as the v1 API will be deprecated soon.

 ## Quick Start (v2.0.0+)